LtPeriwinkle/rsplit/README.md

 # rsplit
 (soon to be) TUI speedrun timer written in rust\
 will be crossplatform since it will use crossterm\
-Works best in something like [terminator](https://github.com/gnome-terminator/terminator) since it can show the colors correctly\
+probably works best in something like [terminator](https://github.com/gnome-terminator/terminator) since it can show the colors correctly\
 I'm fairly new to rust and doing this as basically a learning exercise so feel free to tell me all the things I'm doing wrong.

 ## a rough roadmap for this project: